qihongl/stroop-cohen-etal-1990/README.md

 this is developed for the course NEU|PSY330
 <a href="https://registrar.princeton.edu/course-offerings/course-details?courseid=005628&term=1194">Computational Modeling of Psychological Function</a>, Spring 2019

 ### doc

+here're some <a href="https://docs.google.com/presentation/d/1uG9LVT5susIOUvRCeg8qzzZNwNnwRbGPTiRGcjAyqGU/edit?usp=sharing">slides</a> i used for the lab

 - `stroop_model.py`: the definition of the stroop model
 - `stroop_stimulus.py`: the definition of the stroop task; I also uploaded this helper script this as a package, so you can `pip install stroop`.
 Here's its <a href="https://github.com/qihongl/stroop-stimuli">repo</a>